JuanDls01/project-setup-guide/README.md

 ## 📜 Table of contents

-1. Enforcing Code Standards: Husky, Prettier & ESLint.
+1. [Enforcing Code Standards](#enforcing-code-standards).
 Here I specified how to setup Husky to automatically run Prettier & ESLint before every commit.
 With this we guarantee the quality of our code.

-## Enforcing Code Standards: Husky, Prettier & ESLint
+## Enforcing Code Standards

 To maintain a **consistent code style** and **prevent bad commits**, we will be using: